zide05/AdvFact/README.md

 ## Diagnostic evaluation set
+Six base evaluation datasets and four adversarial transformations are included in the paper.
 * **Base evaluation datasets**
     - **DocAsClaim:** Document sentence as claim.
     - **RefAsClaim:** Reference summary sentence as claim.